Martin Chodúr: Collaboration with orchestras and big bands

 Throughout his career, Chodúr has often collaborated with orchestras and big bands.
-He has performed with some of the biggest names in Czechia and Slovakia, including Felix Slováček Big Band, Karel Vlach Orchestra, Pavol Zajačík Big Band, B-Side Band, Golden Big Band Prague, F Major Jazzband, Václav Hybš Big Band, Big Blast Band, Ondřej Havelka and his Melody Makers, and North Big Band Litvínov.
+He has performed with some of the biggest names in Czechia and Slovakia, including Felix Slováček Big Band, Karel Vlach Orchestra, Pavol Zajačík Big Band, B-Side Band, Golden Big Band Prague, F Major Jazzband, Václav Hybš Big Band, Big Blast Band, Ondřej Havelka a jeho Melody Makers, and North Big Band Litvínov.
 In mid-2010, he started the Symphony Session project, where he presented his own and world compositions in an orchestral setting.
 A series of three concerts under the direction of Slovak conductor Oskar Rózsza took place in Ostrava, Zlín, and Bratislava.
 The guest vocalist at these concerts was the Slovak operatic soprano Patricia Janečková, who sang the central duet from the musical Phantom of the Opera with Chodúr.

-In May 2012, Chodúr was a guest of the Russian Army Corps Alexandrov Ensemble during their tour in Czechia and Slovakia.
+In May 2012, Chodúr was a guest of the Russian Army Corps Alexandrov Ensemble during their tour of Czechia and Slovakia.
 They performed together in České Budějovice, Ostrava, Brno, and Bratislava.

-At the 2017 Film Music Prague Festival, as part of the concert A Story of Love, dedicated to the film music of Scottish composer and Grammy Award winner Craig Armstrong, Chodúr sang the song "Nature Boy", accompanied by the Praga Sinfonietta Orchestra, and the duet "Come What May" with British soprano Christina Johnston, both from the musical Moulin Rouge!
+At the 2017 Film Music Prague Festival, as part of the concert "A Story of Love", dedicated to the film music of Scottish composer and Grammy Award winner Craig Armstrong, Chodúr sang the song "Nature Boy", accompanied by the Praga Sinfonietta Orchestra, and the duet "Come What May" with British soprano Christina Johnston, both from the musical Moulin Rouge!

 In October 2018, as part of the fourth concert series Pocta českým filmům a pohádkám at Prague's Rudolfinum, Chodúr performed as soloist with Hana Holišová, accompanied by the Prague Symphony Orchestra FOK, Kúhn's Mixed Choir, and Jizerka Children's Choir, conducted by Martin Kumžák.